Gibbons looking at major upgrades to soccer pitches - FortSaskOnline.com

 If successful, Gibbons council has agreed to match the $105,000 Community Facility Enhancement program grant.

-Almost 3/4 of that money will be used towards landscaping and drainage.
-The project would also see new bleachers get built and new soccer nets added.
+Almost 75 per cent of that money will be used towards landscaping and drainage.
+The project would also add new bleacher and soccer nets.

 "We're looking forward to working with the minor soccer association in town and helping them out as well," said councillor Amber Harris.
 "Soccer is an affordable, super fun activity that kids can get into for the summer months."